JetBrains/godot-support/gdscript/README.md

 [Marketplace page](https://plugins.jetbrains.com/plugin/20123-gdscript)

+# Update 15.8.2024

+Ok, new DEA version 2024.2 is out and unfortunately this plugin is not supported -> JetBrains once again decided to hide parts of their API, forbidding plugins to use it so I'll have to find some probably complicated workarounds again... -_-

 ## Update 1.6.2024

 Sorry, version 2.5.0 broke quite a lot of things, I'm taking it down for now and going to fix those issues...